browserengineering/book/book/scheduling.md

 [^scroll-complicated]: Two-threaded scroll has a lot of edge cases, including some I didn't anticipate when writing this chapter.
-For example, it's pretty clear that a load should force scroll to 0 (unless the browser implements [scroll restoration][scroll-restoration]!), but what about a scroll clamp followed by a browser scroll that brings it back to within the clamped region?
+For example, it's pretty clear that a load should force scroll to 0 (unless the browser implements [scroll restoration][scroll-restoration] for back-navigations!), but what about a scroll clamp followed by a browser scroll that brings it back to within the clamped region?
 By splitting the browser into two threads, we've brought in all of the challenges of concurrency and distributed state.

 [scroll-restoration]: https://developer.mozilla.org/en-US/docs/Web/API/History/scrollRestoration